Motorola Razr Ultra 2025 review: The flip phone, nearly perfected

 Why you can trust Android Central Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 To say that the Razr Ultra 2025 took me by surprise is a bit of an understatement.
-The phone is currently the most powerful flip phone on the market, with specs that rival even more traditional premium flagships like the Galaxy S25 Ultra.
+The phone is currently the most powerful flip phone on the market, boasting specs that rival even more traditional premium flagships, such as the Galaxy S25 Ultra.
 And with a price that matches Samsung’s top-of-the-line model for 2025, Motorola seems to have a lot of confidence in the Razr Ultra 2025 following the line’s success in recent years.

 But is Motorola too confident in the Razr Ultra?
 Does the company have what it takes to charge Samsung-level prices for a phone?
-I’ve spent a week with the Razr Ultra 2025, and while my thoughts are mostly final, this is how my time with the phone has been and why I think it deserves your consideration.
+I’ve spent a month with the Razr Ultra 2025, and I'm happy to say that Motorola has given us a flip phone that feels so close to perfect, if not for a few quirks.

 Derrek Lee